-Paulette Rowe Chair of the ESG committee
+Chair of the ESG committee

-- The committee comprises four directors appointed by the board, three of whom are independent non-executive - The company secretary, the corporate affairs director, the people director, and the investor relations and clean energy strategy director attend all meetings of the committee. - Senior operational directors attend the committee to report on the environmental, social and governance aspects of - A committee, with power delegated to if from the board in relation to environmental, social and governance matters, has been in operation for over fifteen years.
+- The committee comprises four directors appointed by the board, three of whom are independent non-executive directors - The company secretary, the corporate affairs director, the people director, and the investor relations and clean energy strategy director attend all meetings of the committee. - Senior operational directors attend the committee to report on the environmental, social and governance aspects of particular topics and initiatives. - A committee, with power delegated to if from the board in relation to environmental, social and governance matters, has been in operation for over fifteen years.